French philosophy: Foucault

 Michel Foucault (1926–1984) maintained a similar scepticism about absolutes, such as right and wrong, sane and insane, and human nature.
+His method was not to deny such notions, but to historicize them, examining what in the supposedly necessary may be contingent, and demonstrating the relationships between power, politics, and knowledge.

+Foucault was influenced by Nietzsche, and was anti-Hegelian and anti-teleological in his historical writings.
+Foucault's four-volume The History of Sexuality introduced the concept of biopower.
+His early works like The Order of Things (1966) used an "archaeological method" or episteme, while his later work used a "genealogical method" or dispositif.

-His method was not to deny such notions, but to historicize them, examining what in the supposedly necessary may be contingent, and demonstrating the relationships between knowledge and politics, power and knowledge.
-His main fields of investigation were psychiatry, medicine and disciplinary institutions.
-Foucault was anti-Hegelian and anti-teleological in his historical excavations.
-Through his examinations of psychiatry in Madness and Civilization, he showed that the development of psychiatry was not an obvious improvement on previous treatments of the insane, and that furthermore, the apparent scientific neutrality of psychiatric treatments hides the fact that they are a form of controlling defiance of bourgeois society.
+His main fields of investigation were psychiatry, medicine, and institutions.
+In Madness and Civilization (1961), he argued psychiatry was not an obvious improvement on previous treatments of the insane, and are a form of controlling defiance of bourgeois society.
+Foucault introduced the idea of a disciplinary institution in Discipline and Punish (1975).

-Jacques Derrida (1930–2004) developed deconstruction as a response to structuralism.
-Deconstruction takes a text, examines binary oppositions within it from several different interpreting standpoints, and then attempts to show them to be dependent upon one another, unstable, ambiguous and historically and culturally defined.
-Through showing the fluidity of the dichotomies, deconstruction shows the fluidity of the text.
-Derrida maintained that no meaning is stable, not even the dichotomies classical philosophers took for granted.
-Through an internal logic, the text deconstructs itself and hence allows highly original interpretations.